rosmo-robot/rosmo-robot.github.io/index.md

 I'd love to work with people on the software, give us a shout if you're interested some [ideas here](https://hackaday.io/project/183129-rosmo-robot/log/227995-version-10-approaches-stuff-to-do-looking-for-collaborators)

+## License

+PCB is CERN-OHL-S
+This documentation is CC-BY-4.0 unless otherwise noted on the page.

 ![](https://raw.githubusercontent.com/rosmo-robot/rosmo-robot.github.io/master/assets/img/claw.jpeg)